signalfx/otelworkshop/docs/apm/ecs/index-ec2.md

 This repo demonstrates a reference implemenation for a single AWS ECS EC2 task example of Splunk APM that will send spans directly to Splunk Observability Cloud.

-ECS EC@ works very simply: just add the environment variables required by the Otel APM Instrumentation and the Instrumentation will do the rest.
+ECS EC2 works very simply: just add the environment variables required by the Otel APM Instrumentation and the Instrumentation will do the rest.

 [AWS ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html) must be installed for these examples.